 **Standard deviation: 3.73 (range, 22.0-37.0).

-*Patients in the placebo arm received placebo for 12 months followed by Evrysdi for 12 months.
+*Patients in the placebo arm received placebo for 12 months followed by Evrysdi for 36 months.
 Evrysdi period not shown.
+After 24 months, participants had the opportunity to enter the open-label extension portion of the study.

 †Number of patients with an available total score (result) at respective time points.
 Intent-to-treat patients.